4 ways to synchronize those exchange accounts

 CB GAL Sync works efficiently between two domains, Office 365 tenants, or even different forests.
 It supports user mailboxes, mailbox contacts, and room mailboxes, so you can synchronize what you need.

-This add-on operates on the server side and is compatible with all Microsoft Exchange versions, allowing end-users to experience its benefits through their preferred email client, such as Microsoft Outlook.
-With CB GAL Sync, managing and synchronizing GALs between multiple Exchange accounts is more efficient and user-friendly than ever before.
+This add-on operates on the server side and is compatible with all Microsoft Exchange versions.
+End-users can experience its benefits through their preferred email client, such as Microsoft Outlook.
+With CB GAL Sync, managing and synchronizing GALs between multiple Exchange servers is more efficient and user-friendly than ever before.

 Learn more about how to sync Outlook calendars using Microsoft Exchange Server and CB Exchange Server Sync: